TommasoBianchi/single-use/README.md

 The directory called `secret` must also have the same permissions set as the parent directory.

-You will need to modify the `variables.php` file and set your file specific info.
+You will need to modify the `variables.php` file to set your file specific info and the `dbconnect.php` to setup the connection with your own database.

-	// The actual file (path starts from this directory forward) define('PROTECTED_DOWNLOAD','secret/friday.zip');

- 	// The path to the download.php file (probably same dir as this file) define('DOWNLOAD_PATH','/singleuse/download.php');

-	// What the file will be displayed to users as define('SUGGESTED_FILENAME','best-song-evar.zip');

-	// The admin password to generate a new download link define('ADMIN_PASSWORD','1234');

-	// The expiration date of the link (examples: +1 year, +5 days, +13 hours) define('EXPIRATION_DATE', '+1 month');

 Once this is in place, you are ready to generate a new download key.
 To do this, you will need to use the password you set in the variables file.
-In the example above, that is `1234`

-Navigate to `example.com/singleuse/generate.php?1234` (Notice the `?1234` a the end — that is your password)
+By default, that is `1234` (it is suggested to change it as soon as you setup).

+Navigate to `yoursite.com/yourfolder/generate.php?pw=1234&num=3&path=/secret/file&expire=2016-06-30%2012:00:00&key_amount=20`, where pw is your password previously set, num is the number of downloads available to these keys (if you omit it that's 1 by default), path is where to find the file to download (from yourfolder), expire is the expiration date (if you omit it the system will use the EXPIRATION_DATE variable in `variables.php`) and key_amount is the number of keys to add with these settings (if you omit it that's 1 by default).

-Copy the link that is generated and send it off.
+Copy the key that is generated (or download a txt file listing all newly created keys) and send it off.
 Voila!
 Done.